amitsaran/aws-iot/README.md

             with open('certificate.pem.crt', 'w') as outfile:
                 outfile.write(certificate_pem_crt)

-    * Create a Policy to be able to connect to AWS IOT and publish/subscribe messages.
+    * Create a Policy to be able to connect to AWS IoT and publish/subscribe messages.
 POLICY_NAME will be used to attach the policy to the certificate

             POLICY_NAME = 'test-policy-1'
             POLICY_DOCUMENT = {